 By leveraging the latest technology, viewers were able to customise their video to their liking.
 And because customers could create a video that celebrates what matters most to them, including their biggest wins and favourite moments, they were bound to want to show off their video on social media.

 Whatever marketing strategy you choose to use, acquiring new customers with the help of your current customers is extremely effective.
 It’s a win-win situation: You encourage your existing customers to spend more, and acquire new customers at the same time.

-3. Personalize Cross-Selling and Upselling Efforts
+3. Personalise Cross-Selling and Upselling Efforts

 Upselling and cross-selling are another key strategy in increasing customer lifetime value.
 Think of the telecommunications industry, for instance.
 Are you buying a new phone?
 It’s likely you’ll also receive an offer to upgrade your phone plan or add on other accessories.

-Upselling and cross-selling are effective ways to increase customer lifetime value, but it can be even more useful when personalized.
+Upselling and cross-selling are effective ways to increase customer lifetime value, but it can be even more useful when personalised.
 It lets customers know that you’re paying attention to them as individuals — not just another anonymous shopper who needs nudging into buying more things.

 Customers can easily see why their offer would be of value to them.
 And because every offer is relevant to the viewer, it’s more likely they’ll want to take advantage of it.

 It’s easy to focus on the product, but your customer service is just as important in retaining customers.
 After all, this is when your customers need you the most — long wait times, irrelevant answers and other common pain points can have a negative impact on your customer experience.

 To keep customers happy, and avoid churn, provide omnichannel support.
 Let your customers easily access a live chat through your app to give them 1:1 support whenever and wherever they need it.
 Reply to questions on social media to keep customer satisfaction high.